GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/verify-forwarding-rules-port.md

 ### Failure Remediation

-Configure the load balancer to listen on port 443 for certificate {name}.
+Configure the load balancer to listen on port 443 for SSL certificate "{name}".

 ### Success Reason

-Certificate {name} has forwarding rules configured for HTTPS (port 443) on all associated IP addresses.
+The SSL certificate "{name}" has forwarding rules configured for HTTPS (port 443) on all associated IP addresses.